Japan expands curbs on Olympic spectators as COVID cases rise | DW | 10.07.2021

 Some 950 new cases were reported on Saturday, compared to 822 the day before.

-Japanese and Olympics officials have faced growing pressure to implement more restrictions for the games, particularly as the delta variant continues to spread in the capital.
+Japanese and Olympic officials have faced growing pressure to implement more restrictions for the games, particularly as the delta variant continues to spread in the capital.

 Although the country's vaccination campaign has picked up in recent weeks, only around 16.8% of the population is fully vaccinated.